-Explore our Online Graduate Certificate in Criminal Justice
+Explore our MS in Human Services Criminal Justice specialization

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.